-As stated in the Faculty Handbook, "The chair of the department shall review and evaluate the teaching, research or creative activities, service, and other university duties of each member of that department during each academic year."
+Exceeds Expectations Meets Expectations Official Concern Does Not Meet Expectations As stated in the Faculty Handbook, "The chair of the department shall review and evaluate the teaching, research or creative activities, service, and other university duties of each member of that department during each academic year."
 This applies to all tenure-track and tenured faculty, and to all full-time specialized faculty members-each according to their individual assignments of responsibilities.

 Faculty Annual Evaluations will occur during the spring semester of each year and will take into account performance of assigned duties over the past three years.
-The evaluator reviews all documentation/data submitted by each faculty member as well as pertinent information from other sources as applicable, including peer review, and completes the Annual Evaluation

-Summary Form indicating one of the five performance rating categories below.
+The chair reviews all documentation/data submitted by each faculty member as well as pertinent information from other sources as applicable, including peer review, and completes the Annual Evaluation Summary Form indicating one of the five performance rating categories above.
 All evaluations must contain a narrative explanation attached to the evaluation summary form.

-If an individual's overall performance rating falls below "Meets FSU's High Expectations," specific suggestions for improvement should be provided to the employee.
+If an individual's overall performance rating falls below "Meets Expectations," specific suggestions for improvement should be provided to the employee.